k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 ## Reference by Query Analysis

-The purpose of a **Reference by Query Analysis** plugin (introduced in V8.3) is to identify possible foreign key references between datasets by analyzing the JOIN operations in the queries of the input SQL file.
+The purpose of the **Reference by Query Analysis** plugin (introduced in V8.3) is to identify possible foreign key references between datasets by analyzing the JOIN operations in the queries of the input SQL file.
 Whenever a JOIN is found, the datasets of this JOIN become candidates for creating the *refersTo* relations.

 The plugin evaluates then the candidate datasets using the matching rules described below.
 When one of the rules match, the *refersTo* relation is created and the direction is *childDataset refersTo parentDataset*.
 The relation is created with a score of the matching rule.